 Why do you need a peak detector circuit?
-First off, if you test a lot of electronic equipment, you need one.
+First, if you test much electronic equipment, you need one.
 And it’s because projects like this allow levels of radio frequency interference.

 But there’s more to this topic.
-And that’s why we focused on what the peak detector is, how it works, how to build a peak detector PCB, and more.
+And that’s why we focused on the peak detector, how it works, how to build a peak detector PCB, and more.

 What’s a Peak Detector Circuit?

 The peak detector circuit uses a capacitor and diode to observe the peaks of a related input signal.
-In other words, if you’re unable to measure a signal that varies rapidly, the peak detector is the perfect go-to.
+In other words, the peak detector is the perfect go-to if you cannot measure a signal that varies rapidly.

 Also, it’s possible to use the circuit to measure rapid signals because it confines the maximum amplitude for a short time.

 That said, there are two types of peak detector circuits: active and passive.